bbauska/W3Cx-5of5/README.md

 <h5>**Explanations:**</h5>

-This time we\'ve written two functions for a cleaner code: one function that draws a filled rectangle with a given color, and one function that draws a filled circle, with a given color.
+This time we&apos;ve written two functions for a cleaner code: one function that draws a filled rectangle with a given color, and one function that draws a filled circle, with a given color.

 The values for x, y, width, height, radius, color can be passed as parameters to these functions.

-When a function changes anything to the \"global context\": filled or stroke color, line width, or the position of the coordinate system (located by default in 0, 0, at the top left of the canvas), then it is good practice to save this context at the beginning of the function, with a call to ctx.save(), and to restore it at the end of the function, with a call to ctx.restore().
-In this way, any change to the \"global context\" won\'t have any effect outside of the function.
+When a function changes anything to the &quot;global context&quot;: filled or stroke color, line width, or the position of the coordinate system (located by default in 0, 0, at the top left of the canvas), then it is good practice to save this context at the beginning of the function, with a call to ctx.save(), and to restore it at the end of the function, with a call to ctx.restore().
+In this way, any change to the &quot;global context&quot; won&apos;t have any effect outside of the function.

 We used also ctx.translate(x, y) in order to move the rectangle and the circle (look, they have been drawn at x=0, y=0, but as we translate the